jasonschmitt/personal-budget-final-ui-2/README.md

 - Run `npm install` in the root directory and run `npm start` and the application will launch at `localhost:3000`

+## Live Demo

+This project is hosted with heroku.
+Both the UI and API instance have to be up and running in heroku (since this is free, the servers may take ~15 seconds to awaken when urls are first hit)

+navigate to [https://personal-budget-ui-2.herokuapp.com/](https://personal-budget-ui-2.herokuapp.com/) to see this application live

+you can check to ensure the backend api is being served up as well when navigating to [https://personal-budget-api.herokuapp.com/test](https://personal-budget-api.herokuapp.com/test)

 ## homepage - NOT logged in

 - unauthenticated route